• Home

 That was daytime fun....

-Early winter found species of birds beginning their Southern migration.
+Early fall found species of birds beginning their Southern migration.

 One of those species was the Yellowhammer which favored the shelter provided by a dormant tobacco barn.